lasigeBioTM/blah7/README.md

     * [GO](http://geneontology.org/)

 6. After finishing with the validation you are ready to deliver the altered files.
-Go back to the main project page and under the Annotations headline click **Create a downloadable file.**.
+Go back to the main project page and under the Annotations headline click **Create a downloadable file**.
 Please share it with the team!

 ## Global Motivation